 Making the choice to send your child to a specialist school or a mainstream school is an extremely personal and sometimes controversial one, No special needs parent takes it lightly.
 There's so much to consider, it depends on each individual childs needs, the area you live in, what schools are available and so much more. - This post is based on my own personal experience, and is merely one opinion, and an insight into how I came to my decision.

-I rage against the world as I see confusion on her perfect face.
 I wish I was stronger, I want to scream, to cry, to shake them, make them understand.
-To make a god damn scene.

 I came across this article a while ago and I wanted to talk about it.
 The article addresses why so many special needs mums 'don't work'.
 That is, don't work outside the home. the work that goes on behind closed doors is something people that haven't been in the situation probably don't understand.
-All mums Rock, and we should just stop with the judgement.